 Jessica Holmes says

-Can I substitute almond flour for regular flour?
+Can I substitute palm oil for coconut oil?

 Jessica Holmes says